 1. Producer of the waste paper:

+Name:

-1 Name: Address
+Address

 Contact person

 Telephone.:

 Fax:

 E-mail:

 2. a) The grade of waste paper in accordance with standard EN-643:

 b) The content of non-paper components, in percentage points of air dry weight:

-() Onigin of the material (tiple and one componential) c) Origin of the material (tick where appropriate) c.1) MULTI-MATERIAL ORIGIN c.2) MONO-MATERIAL ORIGIN 3.
+c) Origin of the material (tick where appropriate) c.1) MULTI-MATERIAL ORIGIN c.2) MONO-MATERIAL ORIGIN 3.
 Quantity of the consignment in kg.
 4. The consignment complies with the specifications of standard EN-643.
 5. This consignment meets the criteria referred to in this Regulation 6.
 The producer of the waste paper applies a quality management system complying with the requirements of this Regulation, and which has been verified by an accredited verifier (this does not apply when waste paper which has ceased to be waste is imported into the customs territory of the Union) 7.
-THE MATERIAL IN THIS CONSIGNMENT IS INTENDED EXCLUSIVELY FOR THE MANUFACTURE OF PAPER.
-ANY OTHER USE RENDERS THIS MATERIAL WASTE 8.
-Declaration of the producer of the waste paper: I certify that the above information is complete and correct and to my best knowledge: Name: Date: Signature:
+THE MATERIAL IN THIS CONSIGNMENT IS INTENDED EXCLUSIVELY FOR , , THE MANUFACTURE OF PAPER.
+8. Declaration of the producer of the waste paper: 0.
+Decided of the producer of the waste paper.
+I certify that the above information is complete and correct and to my best knowledge: recently that the above information is complete and correct and to my best knowledge.
+Name: Date: Tranic.
+C: am atama.
+Signature: